ConjureLabs/conjure-sh/mdx/blog/why-conjure.md

 A couple of years ago I began hacking on a concept for a CI platform where you could easily define automated browser tests.
 I was frustrated with how long and painful code reviews were, and this tool was supposed to help.
 But as I focused on the problem I realized I was overloading CI, and the real bottleneck was during the visual review.

 I began searching for a tool that gives engineers quick access to containers for each pull request.
-I found some blog posts and code for spinning up multiple versions of a site, but nothing really easy to use or meant for the problem I had.
+I found some blog posts and code for spinning up multiple versions of a site, but nothing really easy to use or dedicated to solving my problem.
 I talked with some other engineering managers and quickly realized that this was a common issue, with no clear solution, and a lot of demand.
 So I changed gears and began building out Conjure, an ephemeral staging deployment service.

 ## A better way to test